What affects moving costs in Sunderland

 Loading bay booking, lift sharing rules, and permit parking at destination create fixed windows and wait periods.
 Coordinating around these constraints adds buffer time, so the job often spans most of a day.

-Local conditions vary across SUNDERLAND: terraces and permit streets, mixed-density flats, and tighter residential roads each shape parking, loading distance and lift access.
+Local conditions vary across Sunderland: terraces and permit streets, mixed-density flats, and tighter residential roads each shape parking, loading distance and lift access.
 Factoring these into the plan keeps time under control.